MontiCore Best Practices - Symbols, Scopes, Symboltables

 kind.

-This behavior can be configured in the global scope by calling the method putSymbolDeser(String, ISymbolDeser)
+This behavior can be configured in the global scope by calling the method putSymbolDeser(String, ISymbolDeser),

-where the unknown source kind is encoded as string (here: CDTypeSymbol
+where the unknown source kind is encoded as string (here: CDTypeSymbol) and is mapped to

-an appropriate DeSer (here for TypeSymbol
+an appropriate DeSer (here for TypeSymbol).

 For instance the call would be

-putSymbolDeSer("de.monticore.cdbasis._symboltable.CDTypeSymbol", new TypeSymbolDeSer())
+putSymbolDeSer("de.monticore.cdbasis._symboltable.CDTypeSymbol", new TypeSymbolDeSer()).

 Because the global scope is a singleton, this configuration can be e.g., called in or shortly